 What will we cover?

-- paper and grain direction
+- Paper and grain direction

-- The sculptural qualities of paper
+- The three-dimensional potential of paper

 - Contemporary book arts and artists.

 By the end of this course you should be able to...

 - Use basic bookbinding tools safely and effectively.

 - Fold a range of books based on traditional and experimental structures

 - Explore colour, texture and weights in paper folding

 - Design and create your own simple and complex book forms

 - Explore contemporary book arts and artists to enhance and develop your own work.